 Stallcombe House provides residential accommodation, and a place of work and personal development, for up to 27 adults with learning disabilities, aged eighteen and over.
-We do not have the facilities to offer placements to adults who need nursing care or have profound and multiple learning disabilities, and cannot support people who exhibit extremely challenging behaviour, or may experience major psychiatric disturbance.
+We do not have the facilities to offer placements to adults who need nursing care or have profound and multiple learning disabilities or who may experience major psychiatric disturbance.
 Our policy of admission, therefore, is based on a careful assessment of individual needs.

 Our 55 acre site provides beautiful gardens, a 5 acre organic fruit and vegetable garden, and a 50 acre farm (mainly laid to pasture), in which individuals are encouraged to work towards their full potential at their own level and pace.
 We provide a homely and supportive environment, which promotes maximum independence through education, appropriate employment and recreation.